magicmatatjahu/adi/README.md

 - Rething caching in `Cache` wrapping
 - Rething about instance record saved in the session - it can increase memory consumption and make stackoverflow in the future if someone will inject Session in the provider - then whole chain of session will be injected and "cached" to the provider
 - Rethink session - for example: in method injection it stores information about previous sessions - this can be misleading for singleton because for it previous sessions point to the element that created it first
+- Improve Circular reference case (change in tests the E and D dependency order in the C class) - fix this bug

 ## NICE TO HAVE BUT NOT NEEDED

+- Add providers and imports in the providers and components as metadata - create for providers/components separate injector like in Angular for @Component - `providers` will be easier than `imports` to implement, because I don't know how to handle the async dynamic modules, when resolve the modules... - create Proto Injector like in old Angular https://github.com/angular/angular/blob/a92a89b0eb127a59d7e071502b5850e57618ec2d/packages/docs/di/di_advanced.md#protoinjector-and-injector and also how to dispose given modules
 - Create `Request` scope
 - Add tree-shakable wrappers, eg for Multi purpose
 - Allow change wrappers on runtime - in another, previous in wrappers' chain wrapper.
 Also have definition of next wrappers in single wrapper - it will be awesome feature for collections wrappers like `Multi`